vjammi/datastructures/src/main/java/ds/patterns/dfs/readme.md

 # Depth First Search
-DFS search is a way to search thru all the nodes ofg a tree or a graph by searching all the way down one path before coming back to search other paths.
+DFS search is a way to search thru all the nodes of a tree or a graph by searching all the way down one path before coming back to search other paths.

 ## Print all Binary
-```
-    public void printAllBinary(int digits){
-        //printAllBinaryBacktrack(digits, "");
-        //printAllBinaryBacktrack(digits, new ArrayList<String>());
-        printAllBinaryHelper(digits, "");
-    }
-    /**
 Typically we have 1 recursive call at each level.
-But notice the multiple recursive calls at each level - for 0 and 1. similar to left and right for tree
+But notice the multiple recursive calls at each level - for 0 and 1.
+Similar to left and right for tree.
 This is because we are exploring all of the options.
 Here we are going to choose 0 first and then 1.
 We are going to exhaustively search the space of binary numbers.
 If we want to exhaistively explore a space, your function call will often make multiple successor calls - one for eeach possible choice it could make.
 The predecessor function call does some work, and pass the output to the current function call.
-     */
+```
+    public void printAllBinary(int digits){
+        printAllBinaryBacktrack(digits, "");
+        printAllBinaryBacktrack(digits, new ArrayList<String>());
+        printAllBinaryHelper(digits, "");
+    }
     public void printAllBinaryBacktrack(int digits, List<String> output){
         // The recursive call enters into one of the blocks at anytime - if + return or the implicit else block we stop the recursive call from going beyond the if block here by using a return
         if (digits == 0){